 Highams Park, Waltham Forest

-The stuccoed manor house of Highams lies well to the east of the locality called Highams Park, facing Woodford Green and identified with a pin on the map below.
+Shown in the photo above,* the manor house of Highams is located at the far right edge of the map below, well to the east of the locality called Highams Park, facing Woodford Green.
 Built in 1768 for Anthony Bacon MP, the house was next occupied by a former governor of Bombay.

 Highams’ third owner, John Harman, called in Humphry Repton to landscape the grounds, and Harman’s son Jeremiah sold the estate to Edward Warner in 1849.
 The Warners were a prominent family in the area and prime minister William Gladstone was among their guests here.